PacketFabric/terraform-connectivity-cloud-router-nia/README.md

 ## PacketFabric Cloud Router module for Network Infrastructure Automation (NIA)

-This Terraform [Consul Terraform Sync](https://www.consul.io/docs/nia) module enables users to seamlessly create, update, and delete [PacketFabric Cloud Routers](https://docs.packetfabric.com/cr/), which can be used to connect AWS and Google Cloud networks.
+This Terraform [Consul Terraform Sync](https://www.consul.io/docs/nia) module enables users to seamlessly create, update, and delete [PacketFabric Cloud Routers](https://docs.packetfabric.com/cr/), which can be used to connect AWS, Google or Azure Cloud networks.

 By leveraging [Consul](https://www.consul.io) catalog information, this module offers dynamic management of the Cloud Router, allowing application teams to quickly establish multi-cloud connectivity without the need for manual IT or networking tickets.

-With the PacketFabric Cloud Router CTS module, application teams can easily add (or remove) connections between AWS and Google Cloud VPCs via the secure and reliable [PacketFabric's Network-as-a-Service platform](https://packetfabric.com/).
-This module streamlines the establishment of connections, the creation of Cloud Routers, and the integration of essential components for both AWS and Google Cloud.
+With the PacketFabric Cloud Router CTS module, application teams can easily add (or remove) connections between AWS, Google or Azure Clouds VPCs via the secure and reliable [PacketFabric's Network-as-a-Service platform](https://packetfabric.com/).
+This module streamlines the establishment of connections, the creation of Cloud Routers, and the integration of essential components for AWS, Google or Azure Clouds.

 <p align="left">
   <img src="https://raw.githubusercontent.com/PacketFabric/terraform-connectivity-cloud-router-nia/main/images/diagram_cloud_router_aws_google_consul.png" alt="Diagram illustrating the connectivity between AWS, Google Cloud, and Consul using a PacketFabric Cloud Router">